 Surgical mesh can be inserted into the body through two different types of procedures: open repair and laparoscopic repair.
 An open repair surgery takes place when a surgeon opens up the body to implant the mesh device.
 On the other hand, a laparoscopic repair is completed by poking holes into the area surrounding the hernia, using cameras to guide the surgeon in implanting the mesh and repairing the hernia.
 In both cases, the mesh is designed to prevent the intestine or other organ from continuing to push through the weakened tissue while simultaneously integrating itself into the damaged wall.

-What Is The Problem With Physiomesh and C-QUR?
+What Is The Problem With Physiomesh, C-QUR and other Polypropeline Meshes?

 Manufactured by Ethicon, the Physiomesh product was cleared through the FDA 510(K) approval process in 2010.
 The FDA 510(K) approval process is used when a product is modeled after a device that has been fully approved by the FDA, and it requires less testing than the FDA requires for new medical devices on the market.
 Using the FDA 510(K), Ethicon conducted minimal testing on mesh devices.
 In tests that were conducted, most patients experienced some type of issue with the product.
 Furthermore, Ethicon may have concealed unfavorable results and failed to conduct any clinical trials on the product, ensuring the product entered the market as quickly as possible.
 In May 2016, Ethicon voluntarily withdrew the device from the market.